MeryemCiftciAly/my-python-journal/README.md

 Explore my broader portfolio and other tools I use here:

-🌐 [My Data Work Samples (Power BI, SQL, Tableau, Excel)] @ (https://meryemciftcialy.github.io)
+🌐 [My Data Work Samples (Power BI, SQL, Tableau, Excel)] @ (https://meryemciftcialy.github.io/work_sample/)

 ## 🙏 Acknowledgments

-A special thanks to **Baraa Khatib-Salkini** for creating the roadmap template and inspirational videos that makes you enjoy wanting to learn about data..
+A special thanks to **Baraa Khatib-Salkini** for creating the roadmap template and inspirational videos that makes you enjoy wanting to learn about data.

 All About Baraa #NominateBaraa